 The Keychron K4 is a good office keyboard.
-The Optical Brown switches on our unit provide a great typing experience.
+The LK Optical Brown switches on our unit provide a great typing experience.
 It's easy to type on, but you might need a wrist rest to avoid getting fatigue.
 It doesn't generate a lot of typing noise, so you shouldn't have any issues using it in a quiet office environment.
 It's well-built, and it's fully compatible with Windows and macOS.

 The Keychron K4 is relatively compact for a nearly full-size keyboard.
 It's considered a 96% keyboard since it's lacking the Insert, PrintScreen, Scroll Lock, and Pause/Break keys compared to the 100% size Keychron K10.
 If you prefer a compact option, then check out the 75%-sized Keychron K2 (Version 2) or the 60%-sized Keychron K12.

-The K4 has a great build quality.
+The Keychron K4 has a great build quality.
 Our unit of the K4 has a plastic frame; however, you can get one with an aluminum frame if you prefer.
-The plastic frame feels strong and the board doesn't exhibit any noticeable flex.
+The plastic frame feels strong, and the board doesn't exhibit any noticeable flex.
 That said, it doesn't feel as high quality as the Obinslab Anne Pro 2, for example.
-The ABS keycaps feel better to type on than most other ABS keycaps, but they feel like they might be prone to cracking.
+The doubleshot ABS keycaps feel slippery and might be prone to cracking.
 The keys wobble a bit, and the stabilizers rattle.
 The rubber feet are grippy enough to keep the keyboard from sliding around, and the incline feet feel sturdy.
-The USB-C cable that comes with the keyboard is braided and the quality of the cable is okay.
+The USB-C cable that comes with the keyboard is braided, and the cable's quality is okay.

 The Keychron K4 has okay ergonomics.
-There's one incline setting, but sadly, it doesn't come with a wrist rest.
-The lack of a wrist rest might cause some fatigue for some people because the keyboard has a fairly high profile, and when used without the incline setting, the spacebar feels higher than the rest of the keys.
+There's only one incline setting, and it doesn't come with a wrist rest.
+The lack of a wrist rest might cause some fatigue for some people because the keyboard has a fairly high profile.
+Also, when used without the incline setting, the spacebar feels higher than the rest of the keys.

-The Keychron K4 has backlighting and the keys are individually-lit.
+The Keychron K4 has backlighting with individually-lit keys.
 Our unit has white backlighting only, but you can get the keyboard with full RGB backlighting.
 There's a button at the top right corner of the keyboard that allows you to cycle through different lighting effects, but there's no way to make custom effects since there's no customization software, and the keyboard doesn't have onboard memory.
 If you want a keyboard with full RGB backlighting, consider the Keychron K6 or the Keychron K1.

 The keyboard is charged via a USB-C cable and can be used wired too.
 The cable is braided and is on the short side.